ProjectTangelo/manual/doc/tangelo-project/Contents/7-system-verifications.md

 ## Password management
 - Administrator will be able to set a user’s password
 - Administrator will be able to set how long until a user needs to change their password
-- Users will be able to request to reset their passwords if they have forgotten them
+- User will be able to request to reset their password if they have forgotten them

 ## Account management
 - Administrator will be able to set up user accounts from a CSV file
 - Administrator will be able to set up to create and remove individual users from an administrator panel
-- Users will be able to manage their accounts and profile (for example name, email address and password)
+- User will be able to manage their account and profile (for example name, email address and password)

 ## Instance management
 - Administrator will be able to view the status of servers and container instances from a control panel